vbaconnet-ledger/developer-portal/_docs/CI/51_live_on_desktop.md

 The bot will execute all the `mutations` if it doesn't encounter an invariant.

-then it will execute all the `updates` of the `Transaction` object.
+Then it will execute all the `updates` of the `Transaction` object.

 The bot will try to sign the transaction using instructions that you provided in `speculos-deviceActions.js`